ressy/example-genbank/README.md

-Running `make` in this repository will try to create an `example.sqn` and associated validation and flatfile outputs using the Sc 16 information from the [What is tbl2asn] page and the linked [Table Example].
+Running `make` in this repository will try to create an `example.sqn` and associated validation and flatfile outputs using the Sc 16 information from the [tbl2asn] page and the linked [Table Example].
 The example tbl file given is a bit garbled up in its tabs and spaces but it doesn't actually seem to matter to tbl2sqn.